brather1ng/RePoE/README.md

 - `characters.json`: Describes the stat base values of the different player character classes.
 - `fossils.json`: Describes fossils.
 Defines the mods they spawn, the tags they affect, and auxillary effects of the fossils.
+- `mod_types.json`: Describes the types of mods with sell price information and the tags relevant for fossil crafting.

 ## Running RePoE